RicGary/SteamAPI/README.md

 ## What can I expect in the future? 🐷

-I'm pretending to run a SQL with the games on my wishlist.
+I'm intending to run a SQL with the games on my wishlist.
 Updating the price and show the lowest price ever registered.